NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 In Visual Studio 2017 and later, the Visual Studio installer includes the NuGet Package Manager with any workload that employs .NET.

 You can also install the Package Manager separately or verify your installation.
 Run the Visual Studio installer and check the option setting under **Individual Components > Code tools > NuGet package manager**.
-For more information, see [Install and manage packages in Visual Studio by using the NuGet Package Manager](../consume-packages/install-use-packages-visual-studio.md).
+For more information, see [Install and manage packages in Visual Studio by using the NuGet Package Manager](consume-packages/install-use-packages-visual-studio.md).

 > [!NOTE]
 > For earlier versions of Visual Studio, you can download NuGet extensions at [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html).

 ## CLI tools

-You can use either the dotnet CLI or the `nuget.exe` CLI to support NuGet features in the Visual Studio IDE.
+You can use either the dotnet SDK CLI or the `nuget.exe` CLI to support NuGet features in the Visual Studio IDE.
 The dotnet CLI is installed with some Visual Studio workloads, such as .NET Core.
 The `nuget.exe` CLI must be installed separately as described earlier.
 For a feature comparison of the tools, see the [feature availability](#feature-availability) section.

 - To target .NET Core or .NET Standard, use the dotnet SDK CLI tool.
 This CLI is required for the SDK-style project format, which uses the [SDK attribute](/dotnet/core/tools/csproj#additions).